How to manage complex hybrid infrastructures

 Think of going hybrid as removing all your data, service, platform, and digital application “eggs” from one basket and distributing them.
 That single basket can be useful.
 But you lose functionality, scalability, and time to market with something so limited and rigid.

-First things first — the building blocks of a hybrid IT environment can include:
+First things first—the building blocks of a hybrid IT environment can include:

-An on-premises data center — a group of networked servers living in a building close to where the data and applications are used.
+An on-premises data center—a group of networked servers living in a building close to where the data and applications are used.
 Made up of routers, switches, servers, firewalls, and storage systems.

-A public cloud — owned and operated by an off-site third party and normally accessed from a web browser.
+A public cloud—owned and operated by an off-site third party and normally accessed from a web browser.
 Public clouds are low-cost, easy to access, and require minimal maintenance–it’s all handled by the cloud provider.

 But you generally lose out on additional security and a lack of specialized access features.

-Colocation / Hosted private cloud — owned and operated by an off-site third party but accessible only to the paying business.
+Colocation/Hosted private cloud—owned and operated by an off-site third party but accessible only to the paying business.
 Great for government agencies, financial institutions, and healthcare networks that work with highly sensitive data but need additional scalability.

-But like on-premises data centers, colocation or hosted private clouds can be more expensive than public cloud alternatives.
+However, like on-premises data centers, colocation or hosted private clouds can be more expensive than public cloud alternatives.

 Benefits of complex hybrid infrastructures